The Website The Birds Maps Virtual Tour Email us

 - EssaysEric Dinerstein Bill Young

 Mallards are abundant year-round residents in the Washington metro area.
 During the spring, a pair of Mallards can often be seen at Monticello Park.
-Nobody has seen them swimming with ducklings.

 Where to See Them in the Park

 Mallards mostly stay in the upper portion of the stream.
 They are frequently in the park, but never at any predictable time.

 The male Mallard has the familiar iridescent green head, yellow bill, brown breast, gray body, and white ring around the neck.
 Females are a mottled brown.
 If you look closely at a female, the patterning on her feathers is lovely.

 The iridescent violet patch on the male's wing is called a speculum, which comes from the Latin word for mirror.
 The speculum is used by Mallards and other species of dabbling ducks in courtship displays.
 Dabbling means that they look for food by reaching into the water with their neck rather than diving below the surface.

 The familiar duck quack is made only by the female Mallard.
 The male gives a quieter call with one or two notes.

 Mallards are the most widespread wild duck species in North America and the world, partly because they are so adaptable and can live in environments altered by humans.
 Monticello sometimes is not a safe or peaceful place for them because of dogs who run loose in the stream.
 This might be why a pair has not tried to nest in the park.